-Production Engineering, also known as Site Reliability Engineering & DevOps, is one of the most in-demand skills that tech companies are hiring for.
+Site Reliability Engineering, also known as DevOps, is one of the most in-demand skills that tech companies are hiring for.
 It's a hybrid between software & systems engineering that works across product & infrastructure to make sure services are reliable & scalable.

-In the Production Engineering Track of the MLH Fellowship, you'll learn the skills needed to keep products like Facebook, WhatsApp, Instagram, and Oculus running.
+In the Site Reliability Engineering Track of the MLH Fellowship, you'll learn the skills needed to keep products running.
 You'll write code and debug hard problems.
-By the end of the program, you will gain valuable technical skills and the experience needed for a career in Production Engineering.
+By the end of the program, you will gain valuable technical skills and the experience needed for a career in Site Reliability Engineering.

 Program participants will gain practical skills thanks to educational content from Linux Foundation Training & Certification's LFS201 – Essentials of System Administration training course, which covers how to administer, configure and upgrade Linux systems, along with the tools and concepts necessary to efficiently build and manage a production Linux infrastructure.

 Everything you need to Launch your Career.

 We're rethinking technical education from the ground up.
 We've incorporated years of expertise helping early technologists launch their careers.

 Learn industry best practices using tools like Git & GitHub that you can apply to your project.

 Our program was designed to be remote from the beginning.
 Learn from wherever you are.